 Read Full Review: Instapure F2 ESSENTIALS Tap Water Filtration System

-#8 Culligan Filter
+Culligan Faucet Filter

 Culligan FM-25 Faucet Mount Filter

 With a brushed chrome finish which makes this mounted water filter look the most sophisticated of the bunch, the Culligan Faucet Mount Filter is efficient and inexpensive—a true bargain.
-This is one of the smallest faucet mount water filters we’ve seen; it blends into your kitchen in a way that several of the other filters will never be able to do.
+This is one of the smallest faucet water filters we’ve seen; it blends into your kitchen in a way that several of the other filters will never be able to do.

 It also works well with your faucet!
 Boasting a flow rate of 0.5 gallons per minute and 60 psi, if you use this water filter you won’t feel like your water’s coming out at merely a trickle.
 This filters out most of the substrates that we know are polluting the average tap water system, including atrazine — a chemical barred by few other filters.